Skip to content

 In cross-compilation, we use a "target triplet" to precisely describe the target platform.
 This triplet usually consists of three or four parts:

-Let's look at a few practical examples:
+Let's look at a few actual examples:

-• aarch64-linux-gnu: ARM64 architecture, Linux operating system, GNU toolchain
+• aarch64-linux-gnu: ARM64 architecture, Linux OS, GNU toolchain

-• x86_64-w64-mingw32: x86_64 architecture, Windows operating system, MinGW toolchain
+• x86_64-w64-mingw32: x86_64 architecture, Windows OS, MinGW toolchain

 • riscv64-unknown-elf: RISC-V 64-bit architecture, unknown vendor, ELF format